 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation statements regarding the potential, safety, efficacy, and regulatory and clinical progress of setmelanotide and the potential benefits and expectations of receipt of a positive opinion on the Company's orphan drug designation request for setmelanotide as a treatment for acquired hypothalamic obesity; and expectations regarding the prevalence of patients living with acquired hypothalamic obesity.
+All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation statements regarding the potential, safety, efficacy, and regulatory and clinical progress of setmelanotide and our other preclinical investigational candidates, including with respect to our Phase 3 clinical trial evaluating setmelanotide in hypothalamic obesity, the open-label, long-term extension studies evaluating setmelanotide in individuals with hypothalamic obesity, BBS or obesity due to POMC or LEPR deficiencies, the potential benefits of setmelanotide for patients, including those with BBS and hypothalamic obesity, and our participation in upcoming events and presentations.
 Statements using words such as "expect", "anticipate", "believe", "may", "will" and similar terms are also forward-looking statements.
 Such statements are subject to numerous risks and uncertainties, including, but not limited to, risks relating to our liquidity and expenses, our ability to enroll patients in clinical trials, the design and outcome of clinical trials, the ability to achieve necessary regulatory approvals, risks associated with data analysis and reporting, failure to identify and develop additional product candidates, unfavorable pricing regulations, third-party reimbursement practices or healthcare reform initiatives, risks associated with the laws and regulations governing our international operations and the costs of any related compliance programs, our ability to obtain or maintain orphan drug designations for setmelanotide or to obtain or maintain exclusivity in any use, the impact of competition, risks relating to product liability lawsuits, inability to maintain our collaborations, or the failure of these collaborations, our reliance on third parties, risks relating to intellectual property, our ability to hire and retain necessary personnel, the impact of the COVID-19 pandemic and general economic conditions on our business and operations, including our preclinical studies, clinical trials and commercialization prospects, and the other important factors discussed under the caption "Risk Factors" in our Quarterly Report on Form 10-Q for the three months ended June 30, 2023 and our other filings with the Securities and Exchange Commission.
 Except as required by law, we undertake no obligations to make any revisions to the forward-looking statements contained in this release or to update them to reflect events or circumstances occurring after the date of this release, whether as a result of new information, future developments or otherwise.